Jehadabed/ocx24-dashboard/README.md

 # OCx24 Dashboard

-An interactive web dashboard for exploring and analyzing electrochemical data from OCx24 experiments, featuring HER (Hydrogen Evolution Reaction) and CO2RR (CO2 Reduction Reaction) performance data.
+An interactive web dashboard for exploring and analyzing  data from OCx24 experiments, featuring HER (Hydrogen Evolution Reaction) and CO2RR (CO2 Reduction Reaction) performance data, as well as XRD (X-ray Diffraction) data.

+This project is part of the OCx24 research: https://ai.meta.com/blog/open-catalyst-simulations-experiments/.

 ## Features